 Not enough sleep

-Continuous lack of sleep for 3-4 days starts to reduce the effect of caffeine.
+Being sleep-deprived for 3-4 days starts to reduce the effect of caffeine.

 After consuming too much caffeine, sleep deprivation is the most significant side-effect.
 Unfortunately, when your eyes beg to be closed, your brain starts to release more adenosine to try and force you to sleep.